 This is a course that attracts students with a wide range of photography experience.
 If you’re new to photography or have used a camera before, you’ll find something worthwhile here because the objectives of the course are to explore the scientific foundations and techniques of digital photography while allowing you to learn about photography as an art form, improve your technique, and get comfortable with editing software.

-Best Artist Guides: Magnum Learning
+Best Artist Guides : Magnum Learning

 In 1947 over a bottle of champagne, legendary photographers Henri Cartier-Bresson, Robert Capa, George Rodger, and David Seymour started Magnum Photos, an agency dedicated to supporting photographers worldwide.
 In the decades since, the artists’ cooperative has represented some of the most important photographers and visual storytellers in history.

 In addition to managing their robust archive and day-to-day operations, Magnum Photos also has its own online learning platform called Magnum Learn, which strives to provide education through the lens of the agency's photographers.
-While the courses are more of an investment at $99, the price is worth it thanks to the expertise of the instructors.
+While the courses are more of an investment, starting at $99, the price is worth it thanks to the expertise of the instructors.
 For example, Alec Soth, a photographer famous for his representations of Midwestern America and who has shown his work at the Whitney Museum and SFMOMA, recently led his own course on photographic storytelling.

-According to Magnum, the courses include “personal advice through in-depth interviews, on-location shoots, and off-line workbooks with expanded interviews.”
+According to Magnum, the courses include personal advice through "in-depth interviews, on-location shoots, and off-line workbooks with expanded interviews.”
 For example, The Art of Street Photography has 10 on-demand videos, featuring seven photographers—including the world-renowned Bruce Gilden and Martin Parr—who walk you through their own idiosyncratic philosophies and approaches to street photography.

 Price: $99 and up

-Best for Nikon Cameras: Nikon School Online
+Best for Nikon Cameras : Nikon School Online

 Led by a variety of professional photographers and content creators, the tutorials can be streamed on all of your devices.

 The class offering starts with the building blocks: Getting Started with Your Nikon DSLR, Fundamentals of Photography, and Beyond Fundamentals of Photography.
 Depending on your interests and skill level, you can also stream Exploring Dynamic Landscape Photography with photographer Taylor Glenn, Photographing Children and Pets with renowned lifestyle photographer Tamara Lackey, or an environmental portraiture class with Joey Terrill.
+Classes are offered for a limited time and availbility of classes may change.

 The Nikon School also offers The Art of Making Music Videos, a crash course in how to bring your DSLR video productions to the next level.

-Best Black and White Photography: ILFORD Photo How-Tos
+Best Black and White Photography : ILFORD Photo How-Tos

 ILFORD Photo got its start back in 1879 when Alfred Hugh Harman began making gelatin dry plates at his home in Ilford, England.
 More than a century later, ILFORD continues to be the authority on black and white photographic technology.

 Once you’re ready to move on, the How To playlist series focuses on darkroom processes.
-Browse from videos including Setting Up a Darkroom, Processing Black and White Film, Processing Traditional Darkroom Paper, Making a Basic Contact Sheet, and more classes designed to teach you the basics and then push you to the next level.
+Browse from videos including Setting Up the Darkroom, Processing Black and White Film, Processing Traditional Darkroom Paper, Making a Basic Contact Sheet, and more classes designed to teach you the basics and then push you to the next level.

-Best Digital Tools: Adobe Photoshop & Lightroom Tutorials
+Best Digital Tools : Adobe Photoshop & Lightroom Tutorials

 With a digital camera, there is a host of options to organize, alter, and enhance your work using digital software tools in post-production.
 That's where Adobe Photoshop and Lightroom, two of the industry standards for photo editing, come in.